oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

     -   This is a copy of Production environment which is kept in synch with Production environment using following synchronization methods:
         -   EBS application tier are kept in synch with Production using rsync job scheduled via crontab

-        -   The E-Business database repository is synchronized with DR using Oracle Data Guard Solution
+        -   The EBS database repository is synchronized with DR using Oracle Data Guard Solution

             #### Environment Sizing